 The Nintendo Switch is unquestionably a massive success for Nintendo, coming off of the dud that was the Wii U. The company has received resounding praise from almost everyone for its hardware and the software available on its platform.
 What the Switch has now that wasn’t there for the Wii U are third-party offerings.
 Here are the best third-party games available on the Nintendo Switch.

 What are the best third-party games on Nintendo Switch?

 Celeste is one of the best games to come out in 2018, a year that also saw the releases of God of War, Red Dead Redemption 2, and Monster Hunter World.
-Celeste is a challenging but straightforward game about a girl climbing a mountain.
+It is a challenging but straightforward game about a girl climbing a mountain.
 You play as Madeline as she confronts her anxiety and depression and looks to overcome them.
-The 2D sprite work is magnificent, and the game has both a story that will have any player emotionally invested and addictive challenging platforming.
+The 2D sprite work is magnificent, and the game has a story that will have any player emotionally invested and addictive and challenging platforming.

 Untitled Goose Game is a simple game that sees you terrorize the surrounding community as a goose.
 You are given a list of tasks to complete, including moving objects, breaking valuables, and generally being a jerk to the humans that occupy the area.
 As you complete more tasks and unlock areas of the town, you will have plenty of laughs from the game’s laidback personality.
 Thanks to a new update in 2020, you can also bring a friend along for the ride as a duo of geese and their journey to mildly inconvenience everyone.